Flag of Mexico

 - Violent crimes, including homicides, kidnappings, carjacking and extortions continue to increase year-after-year, nationwide in Mexico, even in popular tourist destinations.

-- Many areas are now considered unsafe red zones by various international government travel advisories.
+- Many areas are now considered unsafe red zones and listed on national government travel advisories.

-- Tens of thousands of people have been killed in drugs-related gang violence in the past decade.
+- Tens of thousands of people have been killed in drugs-related gang violence in the past few years.
+Not widely reported.

 Bribery